 Start in your template dashboard and click the three dots next to your template’s name to open up the right-hand menu.

 Select “More options” and scroll down to the “Tags” field.
-Start typing the name of tag you want to apply to your template in the box provided.
+Start typing the name of the tag you want to apply to your template in the box provided.
 If the tag already exists then a dropdown will appear, letting you click on the existing entry to add it to your template.

 Refresh your home screen to see the updated count of templates that have that tag in the left side of your template dashboard, as shown below.